Comparing Aterian (NASDAQ:ATER) & Deer Consumer Products (OTCMKTS:DEER)

 |-19.09%

-This table compares Aterian and Deer Consumer Products’ revenue, earnings per share (EPS) and valuation.
+This table compares Deer Consumer Products and Aterian’s revenue, earnings per share and valuation.

 |Gross Revenue